howsoai/howso-docs/source/user_guide/adv_capabilities/time_series.rst

 -----------------------------------

 - **Definitions & an understanding** of how time series and sequential data tools within the Howso Engine provide enhanced insight into your data.
-- **How-To** use Engine's :func:`howso.utilities.infer_feature_attributes` tool to configure your time series and sequential data, and make time series predictions.
+- **How-To** use Engine's :func:`howso.utilities.infer_../basics/feature_attributes` tool to configure your time series and sequential data, and make time series predictions.

 Prerequisites: before you begin
 -------------------------------
 **Installation**

-- You have successfully :doc:`installed Howso Engine <../getting_started/installing>`
+- You have successfully :doc:`installed Howso Engine <../../getting_started/installing>`
-- You have :doc:`loaded, configured, trained, and analyzed data <basic_workflow>`
+- You have :doc:`loaded, configured, trained, and analyzed data <../basics/basic_workflow>`

 Notebook Recipe
 ---------------